Canada Political Information

-In total, Canada has established close to 150 sister city agreements with Asia.
-Among Asian countries, Japan has the highest number of sister city relationships (78) followed by China (42) and South Korea (11).
+In total, Canada has established 149 sister city agreements with counterparts in the Asia Pacific.
+Among Asian countries, Japan has the highest number of sister city relationships (77) followed by China (44) and South Korea (13).

-Sister province agreements also exist between Canada and Asia.
-Alberta leads the way with three agreements and they also have the oldest agreement.
-Also noteworthy is the Port of Halifax’s sister port agreement with the Port of Shenzen located in China, which was signed in 2013.
+Sister province agreements also exist between Canadian provinces/territories and Asian counterparts.
+Alberta leads the way with four agreements and it also has the oldest provincial twinning agreement in Asia.
+Also noteworthy is the Port of Halifax’s 2013 sister port agreement with the Port of Shenzhen in China.